 Updating the tool is as simple as following the steps over again.

-I’m listing a few extra places you can visit if you want to learn more about referrer spam and learn the manual way.
+I’m listing a few extra places you can visit if you want to learn more about referrer spam.

 Wrapping It up